 |Property Type||# of sold unit’s||Average price|

-Sales of apartment style condos was down by 21% from May 2019 and were taking 121% more days to sell than in May 2019.
+Sales of apartment style condos were up from sales in May 2020 but were taking 36 fewer days to sell in May 2021 than in May 2020.

 The above stats are informative but to get a true picture of how the local market is doing we need to calculate absorption rates.
 The definition of absorption rates is the number of weeks it takes to sell the current real estate inventory in Nanaimo at the present rate of sales.

 Below you will find a comparison between absorption rates this year versus last year.